 Now that we’ve looked at the most important features in a surf skateboard, let’s turn our attention to the leading surf skateboard brands in the market today.
 In the following sections, I will recap key information about each brand.

 Please note the opinions and evaluations I share about the different boards are my own, so take them with a grain of salt.
 Your choice of surf skateboard may differ from me and any other rider based on your own preferences, height and weight, level and experience, and riding environment.

 For each of the brands, I’ve included a “slider” kind of graph that reflects my own assessment of how each board is positioned in terms of skate vs surf riding feel, using a scale from 1 (pure skateboarding) to 5 (pure surfing).

 Keep in mind that a higher mark does NOT indicate a better board, just a different style.
 A “surfier” board may be much harder to push and cruise on than a “skatier” one, and not as fast or pumpable uphill as a “mixed” board, while a “mixed” board may be snappier and better for airs than a “surfier” one, etc.

-The Swelltech surf skateboards are real little surfboards on wheels – literally, judging from the design.
-Just look at the beautiful SurfSkate Jamie Obrien model (Amazon link) :
+The SwellTech surf skateboards are real little surfboards on wheels – literally judging from the great shape and design.
+Take a look at the legendary 34″ Jamie OBrien.
+See it here on Amazon.

-The free moving front trucks teaches you to keep the board on rail, just like in the water or on snow.
-It lets you make critical turns by doing full body rotations, emulating top to bottom surf-like motion as opposed to side-to-side, toe-to-heel wiggles.
+The free-moving front trucks teach you to keep the board on the rail, just like in the water or on snow.
+It lets you make critical turns by doing full-body rotations, emulating top to bottom surf-like motion as opposed to side-to-side, toe-to-heel wiggles.